Agricultural Short-Term options

 Explore our short-term Agricultural options

-All short-term Ag options expire on a Friday and have the same tick size and expiration style as standard options.
+Our New Crop Weekly and Short-Dated options expire on Fridays, while our upcoming Weekly options, launching February 10, pending regulatory review, will expire every day of the trading week.
+All three options have the same tick size and expiration style as standard options.
 This commodity lends itself to overlay hedges on long-term positions or spread trading.

 Understanding old crop vs. new crop